department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/Registration/Registration Only - Release Plan.md

 - [x] Follow [best practices for QA](https://depo-platform-documentation.scrollhelp.site/developer-docs/qa-and-accessibility-testing).
 - [x] Have your team perform as much validation in staging as possible.
 Validation may be challenging for some teams and systems due to downstream requirements, but the staging system should mimic the production system as much as possible.
 - [x] Work any downstream or dependant systems proactively to ensure that the feature is ready for use once it hits production.
-- [ ] Have a go/no go meeting with the team to ensure that the feature is ready for use and signed off by each discipline and your DEPO/OCTO contact.
+- [x] Have a go/no go meeting with the team to ensure that the feature is ready for use and signed off by each discipline and your DEPO/OCTO contact.
 During this meeting, you'll need to:
+  - [x] Confirm everyone agrees and is a GO for launch
-  - [ ] review the plan with your DEPO/OCTO representative.
+  - [x] review the plan with your DEPO/OCTO representative.
-  - [ ] review the release plan with your team.
+  - [x] review the release plan with your team.

 ## Step 3: Production rollout
 ### Scope of the Registration Only path Experiment